TomWBush/TomWBush/README.md

 ### Hi there 👋

-Here is a <a href="https://portfolio.tomwang.space/" target="_blank">portfolio</a> for the Unity games I made since I am taking Game Development class this semester.
+This is my <a href="https://portfolio.tomwang.space/" target="_blank">portfolio</a> for the Unity games I created in Game Development class during Winter 2020.

 <img src="./images/omfgdogs.gif" width="493" height="190"/>!